 You’re not alone.
-We’ve all experienced it – that one spot in your house where when you step, it’s not quite flat.
+We’ve all experienced that one spot in your house where it’s not quite flat when you step.
 Maybe it’s the transition from one room to another, maybe it’s a section of your kitchen, or maybe it’s so bad that the floor in a room of your home is leaning.
 Maybe it happened so slowly that you thought it would never get bad enough to need a repair, or maybe it happened quickly.

-Regardless of what it looks like, KC Waterproofing has probably dealt with it.
+Regardless of what it looks like, KC Waterproofing and Foundation Repair have probably dealt with it.
 From sloping rooms in older homes to sagging floors in nearly new homes, we’ve seen it, inspected it, and repaired it.

-KC Waterproofing is your interior floor repair expert From the installation of simple braces to using driven piles to lift an entire section of your home, KC Waterproofing can do the job the right away at a reasonable price.
+KC Waterproofing and Foundation Repair is your interior floor repair expert From the installation of simple braces to using driven piles to lift an entire section of your home, KC Waterproofing and Foundation Repair can do the job the right away at a reasonable price.
 We use adjustable steel brackets in conjunction with driven or helical piles to lift and stabilize sagging floors.

 Other foundation repair companies use inferior methods, such as shims.
 Not only do these increase stress on the structure, but they also may need to be replaced later.
 KC Waterproofing and Foundation Repair use the best products and methods available.
 Not only that, we provide a free inspection.
 So if you’ve noticed sagging floors in your home and have been wondering what to do, give us a call.
 We’d be happy to help.

 Bringing Professional Basement Waterproofing and Foundation Repair right the first time to homes in Jackson County, Missouri including Independence, Greenwood, Lake Winnebago, Lake Lotawana, Grain Valley, Lake Tapawingo, and more!